-3.4.2 Addition of Residential Low-Income Assistance Program:
+3.4.2 Modification to Residential Low-Income Assistance Program:

-City of Napa water rates began a low-income assistance program called "RateShare" in 2012.
-While the City's solid waste/recycling rates have always considered the residential 20-gallon size as the "lifeline" option (and this might be true for seniors on a fixed income for example), it is not a truly equitable way to address larger low-income households that would presumably generate larger amount of non-recyclable, non-compostable Municipal Solid Waste (MSW).
-Given this inequity, City staff is recommending that a new low-income assistance program modeled on Water's RateShare program be implemented.
-In short, the low-income assistance program for solid waste would use qualification criteria based on the established Pacific Gas & Electric (PG&E) California Alternate Rates for Energy (CARE) program.
-It is staff's understanding that approximately 3,600 residential households in the City of Napa currently qualify for PG&E's CARE program and that approximately 900 of these households currently utilize Water's RateShare program.
+The City's solid waste/recycling rates have always considered the residential 20-gallon size as the "lifeline" option (and this might be true for seniors on a fixed income for example), however we recognize the need to address larger low-income households that would presumably generate larger amounts of non-recyclable, non-compostable Municipal Solid Waste (MSW).
+The low-income assistance program for solid waste uses qualification criteria based on the established Pacific Gas & Electric (PG&E) California Alternate Rates for Energy (CARE) program.

 In accordance with Proposition 218 (Prop 218), a water or solid waste customer is to pay only for the cost of service provided to that customer.
 Thus, to maintain Prop 218 compliance an assistance program can only be funded by a non-rate based source, to prohibit one rate paying customer from subsidizing another customer.
-Materials sales revenue is proposed to be used for this new low-income assistance program at a level of \$150,000 per year (row 40 of Appendix D).
-Like water's RateShare program, the low-income assistance program for solid waste would use eligible CARE households within the City on a first come, first serve basis.
-Staff is proposing a flat \$10 per month (\$120 per year) level of assistance to participating residential households.
-This would allow up to 1,250 solid waste customers to participate in the low-income assistance program.
+Materials sales revenue is proposed to be used for the low-income assistance program at a level of \$270,000 per year (row 6 of Appendix D).
+The low-income assistance program for solid waste would use eligible CARE households within the City on a first come, first serve basis.
+Staff recommends a flat \$15 per month (\$180 per year) level of assistance to participating residential households.
+This would allow up to 1,500 solid waste customers to participate in the low-income assistance program.